wissem01chiha/slxio/README.md

 ## 3.0 Testing

-Project tests are controlled via the CMake option `ENABLE_TESTING`.
+Project tests are enbaled via the CMake option `ENABLE_TESTING`. note that building test are only supported in debug build type by default,

 ### 3.1 Running Tests
 To run all unit tests after building, use: